rrumale/Access-the-Data-Lake-using-Autonomous-Database-and-Data-Catalog/Events/database-actions-event-notification.md

    2. On the Bucket Details page, click the **Edit** link next to **Emit Object Events**.
    3. Select the **Emit Objects Events** check box, and then click **Save Changes**.

-3. Not we set your bucket to Public to simplify the access.
+3. Note we set your bucket to Public to simplify the access.
 From your bucket 3-dot menu, select Edit Visibility and change to Public.

    ![Click Tools, then Database Actions](images/edit-visibility-public.png " ")